Sparrow375/Mental-Health-Detection-ML/Architecture.md

 This architecture separates concerns cleanly: collect → establish baseline → detect anomalies → characterize patterns → adapt baseline → alert.
 Each layer can be developed and validated independently.

-What aspect would you like to dive deeper into?